Merkoba/Hue/README.md

 Using 'forever' is suggested to control the Node process.

-Note: To claim the main room you have to use the secretpass in config.secret.json i.e '/claim password'.
+Note: The main room is claimed automatically by whoever enters first.
+To claim it again, the secretpass in config.json is needed.